Zapier

 Limitations

-Task-based pricing can become expensive as automation volume grows.
+Task-based pricing can still become expensive as automation volume grows.
 This is a common tradeoff in high-frequency workflows, where early convenience may later require stricter architecture and usage governance.

 Practical Tips